 3. Kurgo Enhanced Strength Tru-Fit Dog Car Harness

-- Five adjustment points: Ensures a snug, comfortable fit for a wide range of dog sizes and shapes.
+- Five adjustment points: Ensures a secure, comfortable fit for various dog sizes

 - Steel hardware